Azure/AzureStack-Tools/README.md

 These tools are meant for use with **Azure Stack Development Kit**.

+## Important Notification 5/8/2018

+The following Tools will be deprecated and removed from the repository by 5/31/2018.
+The new Azure Stack Admin PowerShell Module 1.2.12 will replace those.
+- ComputeAdmin
+- Identity\New-AzsAdGraphServicePrincipal
+- Infrastructure
+- ServiceAdmin
+- CanaryValidator

 ## Tools for using Azure and Azure Stack

 To use these tools, obtain Azure Stack compatible Azure PowerShell module.
 Unless you've installed from other sources, one way to do it is to obtain from public package repositories as follows.
 Note that both of these could still be used to operate against Azure as well as Azure Stack, but may lack some of the latest Azure features.